jakejones2/articles-api/README.md

 }
 ```

 An `author` must correspond to a `username` in the users table, and the `topic` to an existing `topic`.
 If these fields represent **new data**, you must first add them to their respective tables by sending POST requests to `/api/users` and `/api/topics`.
-You must also send an **access token** in the request header authenticating you as the username entered.
+You must also send an **access token** in the request header authenticating you as the username passed.
 See _Authorization_ for more information.

 ### PATCH